MaTriXy/agentwatch/README.md

 - Langgraph
 - Autogen
 - ...
-- Any other framework or library which uses an LLM :D
+- Any other* framework or library which uses an LLM :D

+We're working on updating our models to match the various providers - stay tuned!

 ## 📦 Prerequisites
 To ensure compatibility with agentwatch, your application must be written in Python.
 The visualization UI will be built locally on your endpoint using npm,